knative/docs/docs/versioned/serving/app-security/security-guard-about.md

 ## Security-Guard Use Cases

-Security-Guard support four different stages in the life of a knative service from a security standpoint.
+Security-Guard support four different stages in the life of a Knative Service from a security standpoint.

 * Zero-Day
 * Vulnerable